stelace/stelace/README.md

 ### Run environment

+You need to build Vue.js app and app.ejs template with Webpack first.
+In `assets/vue` directory:

+- Build Vue.js assets and watch `yarn dev-build`

+- Build Vue.js assets once `yarn build` (optimized for production)

-Open 2 terminals: 1 for client-side and 1 for server-side.
+Open 2 terminals in project’s root: 1 for client-side and 1 for server-side.

 - For client-side: `gulp`